C

 CFC

 Chlorofluorocarbon.
 A non-flammable, non-toxic compound of carbon, fluorine, and chlorine.
-Such compounds, especially Freon™, were widely used as aerosols, solvents, and refrigerants in the 20th century, but were found to be destructive to stratospheric ozone.
+Such compounds, especially Freon™, were widely used as aerosols, solvents, and refrigerants in the 20th century, but were found to be destructive to stratospheric ozone: they slowly break down under UV radiation, releasing chlorine that reacts with ozone molecules.
 Production ceased in the mid-1990s as industries switched to HFCs.

 CFL